 Avoid Consuming Sugar Habitually

 Having a sugary snack may energize you for a bit because it spikes your insulin levels.
 But after an hour or so, your sugar levels plummet and you feel the drop in energy.
 Remember that excess blood glucose turns into fat.
 If you eat breakfast, don’t consume conventional cereals or baked goods as this is not proper fuel if you want to have an energized day.
-Avoid the regular consumption of sweets, sodas, candy, and other simple carbs throughout the day.
+Avoid consuming sweets, sodas, candy, and other simple carbs regularly throughout the day.

 Water is chemically the simplest, yet most important nutrient in the body (The Importance of Water).
 Therefore, staying hydrated is essential since feeling tired is one of the first symptoms of dehydration.
 Even though hydration-needs change across individuals and are dependent on many factors (age, sex, climate, activity levels, sweat and excretion rate, diet, among others), you should aim to drink at least 3 liters of water.

 A rule of thumb is to pay attention to your urine.
 If your urine’s color is darker than a light yellow, you are not drinking enough water.
 And, if you are thirsty, you are already dehydrated.
 So drink up!

 There are great advantages to caffeine.
 Coffee can improve memory, mental functioning, and physical performance, increase alertness, decrease fatigue, speed up reaction times, boost your metabolism, and even lower your risk of liver and colorectal cancer, strokes, type 2 diabetes, dementia, Alzheimer’s, and Parkinson’s disease.